magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 0
 ```

-Every time the button gets clicked, you to want to increment its
+Every time the button gets clicked, you want to increment its internal
-internal value by using a function (i.e. `inc`):
+value by using a function (i.e. `inc`):

 ```clj
 cljs.user> (swap! clicks inc)